 - 🤗 Permission-less, friction-less & supra-national.
 Anybody can easily buy and sell any amount of FAIRs from anywhere in the world without asking for permission from anyone.

 - 💬 Governance agnostic.
 FAIRs provide no governance rights.
 The DAT is immutable and doesn’t enforce any particular type of governance on the organization: it’s BYOG, “Bring Your Own Governance”.

 The elephant in the room: Regulation

-It is unclear whether FAIRs are securities or not and it seems that the answer to this question is very jurisdiction specific.
-The risk is that if a jurisdiction requires a DAT to comply with current securities laws, it could very well denature the Continuous Organization model by adding frictions, restrictions & limitations where there could be none.
+Security tokens are regarded as securities and, as such, must comply with the securities laws of their jurisdiction.
+The risk is that if a DAT is required to comply with current securities laws, it could very well denature the Continuous Organization model by adding frictions, restrictions & limitations where there could be none.
 Here are our current thoughts about this:

 First off, to which jurisdiction does the DAT belong?
 The DAT is not the organization.
 Like a trust, the DAT is only a contract, it has no legal entity and, once established, the organization has no power over it (the Trustee being the code).
 So one could reasonably argue that it belongs to the Ethereum jurisdiction.
 In which case, it should comply to the securities laws of the Ethereum jurisdiction…

 That being said, it would be interesting to study whether a DAT could exist within today’s securities laws or not.
 This would take a country-by-country study but if we look at the US for example, one could think that the concept could perhaps be “viably” implemented within the Reg CF / Reg A+ offering rules?

 A better option would be to work with a pro-innovation, forward-looking country/regulator to create a specific regulation for Decentralized Autonomous Trusts.
 This is clearly the long-term objective.